Seven Principles of Effective Public Speaking

 Even the most accomplished public speaker will make a mistake at some point.
 Just keep in mind that you’ll notice more than anyone in your audience.
 The most important thing you can do after making a mistake during a presentation is to keep going.
 Don’t stop and—unless the mistake was truly earth shattering—never apologize to the audience for a minor slip.
 Unless they are reading the speech during your delivery, the audience won’t know if you left out a word, said the wrong name, or skipped a page.
 Because “to err is human,” a mistake can work for you, because it allows you to connect with your audience.
 People don’t want to hear from someone who is “perfect;” they will relate much more easily to someone who is real.

-Master the art of public speaking and crush your next presentation with one of our public speaking seminars, available online and in classic classroom format.
+Master the art of public speaking and crush your next presentation with one of our public speaking seminars, available online and in a classic classroom format.

 Effective Executive Speaking